-The main numerical results about the impact on CBDC on consumption, labor, seigniorage and welfare are summarized in Table 2, along with the optimal choice of interest rate.
-Specifically, the numbers in Table 2 refer to four key environments: when (pre-CBDC) labor tax rate is 25% and 45%, in "case a" (when households fully own banks and equally share bank profits, so that the parameter $\zeta$ in (5) is equal to 1) and "case b" (when $\zeta = 0$ and "bankers" receive all bank profits).
-To obtain these numbers, we set the liquidity of CBDC equal to that of bank deposits ( $\alpha_c = 0.5^{\frac{1}{\epsilon{cb}}}$ ), and the elasticity of substitution at the high level, $\epsilon{cb} = 20$ .
+The main numerical results about the impact on CBDC on consumption, labor, seigniorage and welfare are summarized in Table 3, along with the optimal choice of interest rate.
+Specifically, the numbers in Table 3 refer to four key environments: when (pre-CBDC) labor tax rate is 25% and 45%, in two different scenarios for bank ownership that we call "case a" and "case b".
+The key parameters defining these two scenarios are summarized in Table 2.